 Ophthalmic Technician Program

-6 month, Evening, Modular Ophthalmic Technician Application.
-POSTPONED TO JANUARY 2022
+6 month, Evening, Modular Ophthalmic Technician Application (new window).

 The Ophthalmic Technician Program has two options:

-The most comprehensive option is the 12 months, full-time, certificate program under the Georgetown University School of Medicine.
+For students new the field of ophthalmology, this is the most comprehensive program under the Georgetown University School of Medicine.
 The course begins with lecture sessions and quickly encompasses supervised clinical experience.
-Students typically attend lecture 1-2 days per week and 3-4 clinical days per week.
+Students typically attend lecture one evening week and 4-5 clinical days per week.
 This rigorous and advanced Training Program is continuous for 12 months.
 The program combines classroom instruction with clinical rotations at ophthalmology clinics in and around Washington, D.C.
 Upon successful completion of this course, students are eligible for the IJCAHPO Core Certification of Certified Ophthalmic Technician (COT®) (Intermediate Level).
 No college credit is awarded, this is a Certificate from Georgetown University School of Medicine.